k1slam/public-xrd/xrd-bgp-basic/README.md

 This repository deploys 8 instances of IOS-XRd and preconfigures OpenShift and the XRd instances to create a network topology that emulates a basic BGP deployment.

-The following OpenShift topology is create by succesfully executing this reposity (excluding the external router):
+The following OpenShift topology is create by succesfully executing this reposity:
+> While the network is fully contained within a Singe Node Openshift (SNO) cluster, it does implement external connectivity through a secondary interface on the compute host.
+The configuration of upstream router is not included in this repo.

 ![image](https://github.com/user-attachments/assets/6642b3c2-9de3-4f9e-a578-48345c1a3b1b)